jeromerg/NCase/README.md

 In NCase, you can mix any contributors in any definition.

-Imagine you test `TodoManager.AddTodo(...)` requires an additional argument, for example the user to assign the todo to:
+Imagine `TodoManager.AddTodo(...)` requires an additional argument, for example the user to assign the todo to:

 ```C#
 TodoManager.AddTodo(ITodo todo, IUser assignee)